Colorado General Assembly: Composition

 The vast majority of members of the General Assembly who are ultimately elected (in excess of 90% of members ultimately elected in all recent sessions) are nominated through a major political party caucus process that places candidates on a primary ballot for the position sought in their political party, which generally requires 30% support from delegates to the relevant nominating body of the political party.
 It is also possible for individuals who have been registered to vote and affiliated with the political party in question for at least a year to gain access to a partisan primary ballot by petition.

 Minor party candidates can gain access to the general election ballot through a minor party caucus process.
 Unaffiliated candidates can gain access to the general election ballot by petition.

 Vacancies in legislative offices are generally filled by political party vacancy committees, rather than special elections.
-Vacancy appointees who fill the first half of a state senators term must stand for election at the next even year November election for the remainder of the state senate term for the seat to which the state senator was appointed.
+Vacancy appointees who fill the first half of a state senator's term must stand for election at the next even year November election for the remainder of the state senate term for the seat to which the state senator was appointed.

 The state auditor is appointed by the General Assembly, as are many members of independent boards and commissions.

 Currently, the Colorado General Assembly is controlled by the Democratic Party.
 Democrats also hold the governor's office.

 The Colorado General Assembly was the first state legislature to welcome women as elected members, with Clara Cressingham, Carrie C. Holly and Frances S. Klock all being elected to the State House of Representatives in 1894 and Helen Robinson being elected to the State Senate in 1912 (the second state upper house in the country to welcome women as members).